dleeftink/QuickSet/readme.md

 ## How it works
 Once initialised, `QuickSet` allocates a TypedArray based on the expected range of integers (any range between 0 and 2^28) and frequency of occurance.
-Additionally, it keeps track of how often individual integers are added to the set, providing a (sorted) top-k window of most frequently occurring integers.
+Additionally, it keeps track of how often individual integers are added to the set, providing a (sorted) top-k window of most frequentl integers.

 Two modes are provided for establishing top-k ranks, `minsum` and `winsum`.
 Both eject the least frequent integer from the ranking upon inserting new items, yielding a ranked 'window' that guarantees the k-most occurring elements of the set to 'bubble up' (also known as *Least Frequently Used* or LFU).